thabo104/appstore-alexa-docs/_docs/firetv/fireappbuilder/4. Add Components/fire-app-builder-interfaces-and-components.md

   </thead>
   <tbody>
     <tr>
-      <td span="markdown">[FlurryAnalyticsComponent][fire-app-builder-flurry-analytics-component]</a></td>
+      <td markdown="span">[FlurryAnalyticsComponent][fire-app-builder-flurry-analytics-component]</td>
-      <td>Uses Flurry Analytics to provide analytics.
+      <td markdown="span">Uses Flurry Analytics to provide analytics.
 By default, this component is loaded but not configured in the Fire App Builder sample app.</td>
     </tr>
     <tr>
-      <td span="markdown">[OmnitureAnalyticsComponent][fire-app-builder-omniture-analytics-component]</a></td>
+      <td markdown="span">[OmnitureAnalyticsComponent][fire-app-builder-omniture-analytics-component]</td>
-      <td>Uses Omniture to provide analytics.</td>
+      <td markdown="span">Uses Omniture to provide analytics.</td>
     </tr>
     <tr>
-      <td span="markdown">[CrashlyticsComponent][fire-app-builder-crashlytics-component]</td>
+      <td markdown="span">[CrashlyticsComponent][fire-app-builder-crashlytics-component]</td>
-      <td>Uses Crashlytics to provide analytics.</td>
+      <td markdown="span">Uses Crashlytics to provide analytics.</td>
     </tr>
     <tr>
-      <td span="markdown">[GoogleAnalyticsComponent][fire-app-builder-google-analytics-component]</td>
+      <td markdown="span">[GoogleAnalyticsComponent][fire-app-builder-google-analytics-component]</td>
-      <td>Uses Google Analytics to provide analytics.</td>
+      <td markdown="span">Uses Google Analytics to provide analytics.</td>
     </tr>
     <tr>
-      <td span="markdown">LoggerAnalyticsComponent</td>
+      <td markdown="span">LoggerAnalyticsComponent</td>
-      <td>The Logger Analytics Component is not intended to be used for actual analytics.
+      <td markdown="span">The Logger Analytics Component is not intended to be used for actual analytics.
 Instead, this is a dummy analytics component that inserts log messages during events.
 If you’re not using any other analytics component, use Logger Analytics Component because at least one analytics component must be configured in your app.
 You can see the log messages triggered by the LoggerAnalytics component by searching for “loggeranalytics” in Logcat.</td>
     </tr>
   </tbody>
 </table>